Scalable noisy quantum circuits for biased-noise qubits: Results

 We denote $\mathbb{B}_n$ the set of such gates. \end{definition} \begin{restatable}[Preservation of the bias]{property}{PresBias} If a quantum circuit is only composed of gates in $\mathbb{B}_n$, each subject to local biased noise model from Eq. \eqref{eq:general_noise_model} (and the paragraph that follows for measurement and preparation), then any error affecting the state of the computation is an $X$-error. \end{restatable} As examples of bias-preserving gates, there are all the unitaries in $\mathbb{U}_n^X$, the cNOT, and what we call $\text{Toffoli'} \equiv H_1 H_2 H_3 \times \text{Toffoli} \times (H_1 H_2 H_3)^{\dagger}$\footnote{We assume Toffoli' can be implemented "natively" without having to actually apply the Hadamards (otherwise, because Hadamard would also be noisy, the full sequence wouldn't be bias-preserving)}.
 An example of a gate that does not preserve the bias is the Hadamard gate.
-The existence of bias-preserving gates is straightforward if one is agnostic about the way these gates are implemented in the laboratory.
-However, considering the continuous Hamiltonian evolution, implementing specific gates such as cNOT is impossible in strictly two-level systems.
-Fortunately, cat-qubits, being encoded in continuous space, are able to overcome this impossibility \cite{Guillaud2019Dec,Puri2020Aug} allowing cNOT and Toffoli (Toffoli' with our convention) to be bias-preserving.
-Finally, bias preserving gates have a nice interpretation: they correspond to permutations (up to a phase) in the Pauli $X$-eigenstates basis. \begin{restatable}[Characterization of bias-preserving gates]{property}{CharBiasPres} $V\in \mathbb{B}_n$ if and only if for any $\s\in \lbrace{+,-\rbrace}^n$, there exists a real phase $\varphi_{\s,V}$ such that: $V \ket{\s}=e^{i \varphi_{\s,V}}\ket{\sigma_V(\s)}$ where $\sigma_V$ is some permutation acting on $\lbrace{+,-\rbrace}^n$. \end{restatable} Now, we can give a sketch of the sufficient ingredients guaranteeing the existence of noise-resilient Hadamard tests.
+The existence of gate preserving the bias also \textit{during} the gate implementation is not straightforward, but cat-qubits are able to overcome this complication, at least for cNOT, Toffoli' and gates in $\mathbb{U}_n^X$: see the section I C in the Supplemental Material.
+Finally, bias preserving gates have a nice interpretation: they correspond to permutations (up to a phase) in the Pauli $X$-eigenstates basis. \begin{restatable}[Characterization of bias-preserving gates]{property}{CharBiasPres} $V\in \mathbb{B}_n$ if and only if for any $\s\in \lbrace{+,-\rbrace}^n$, there exists a real phase $\varphi_{\s,V}$ such that: $V \ket{\s}=e^{i \varphi_{\s,V}}\ket{\sigma_V(\s)}$ where $\sigma_V$ is some permutation acting on $\lbrace{+,-\rbrace}^n$. \end{restatable} We now sketch the sufficient ingredients guaranteeing the existence of noise-resilient Hadamard tests.
 First, (i) assume that individual gate errors, as well as individual measurement and state-preparation errors, occur with a probability smaller than $p<1/2$.
 Furthermore, assume (ii) that only $X$-errors occur in the algorithm (it can be satisfied with the assumptions of Property \ref{prop:bias_preservation}), (iii) these errors cannot propagate from the data to the measured register, (iv) the number of interactions of the measured register with the data register satisfies $L_n=O(\log(n))$ (which implies the measured register will only be impacted by $X$-errors introduced at $O(\log(n))$ locations).
-Subject to conditions (i-iv) the reduced state $\rho$ will satisfy \eqref{eq:rho_xy} with $\alpha_n$ efficiently computable classically, and satisfying $\alpha_n \geq 1/\text{poly}(n)$.
+Subject to conditions (i-iv) the reduced state $\rho$ will satisfy Eq. \eqref{eq:rho_xy_main} with $\alpha_n$ efficiently computable classically, and satisfying $\alpha_n \geq 1/\text{poly}(n)$.
 As explained earlier, this would guarantee a scalable algorithm to estimate $\bra{\psi} U \ket{\psi}$.
-More formally, the following Theorem is true. \begin{restatable}[Hadamard test resilient to biased noise]{theorem}{HadamResNoise} Let:
+In particular, the following Theorem holds. \begin{restatable}[Hadamard test resilient to biased noise]{theorem}{HadamResNoise} Let: